Gitte and Gieter try to fix the broken rag

 Pom Coong

-Walking the fields behind the town we saw a few new resort style places and lots of new souvenir stands.
-If No. 24 would not be there – I would not stop!
-But since it is very convenient on the way you will find me next year again there for a few days.
+Walking the fields behind the town, we saw a few new resort-style places and lots of new souvenir stands.
+If No. 24 were not there, I would not stop!
+But since it is very convenient on the way, you will find me next year again there for a few days.

 The rice fields of Pom Coong